 You must have reliable access to the internet to succeed in this class.
-Broadband, cable, or satellite internet access is recommended; this course involves multi-media content.
-Anticipate power outages and internet access delays by planning ahead to submit assignments early; deadlines for this course are your responsibility to meet.
-It is unlikely that quizzes or content will be re-opened for access (if, for example, a quiz taken on a weekend results in a missed attempt due to internet access issues.
+Anticipate power outages and internet access delays by planning ahead to submit assignments (such as chapter quizzes) early; deadlines for this course are your responsibility to meet.
+Internet access available through CR campus computers is reliable.